 I am a proud resident of Gaithersburg.
-I live in the Parklands (a new community sandwiched between Metropolitan Grove MARC Station and I-270) with my wife Jamie, 2-year old son Julian, and dog Dibels.
+I live in the Parklands (a new community sandwiched between Metropolitan Grove MARC Station and I-270) with my wife Jamie, 6- year old son Julian, 3-year old daughter Teresa, and dog Dibels.
 We have lived here since 2012 after moving from Silver Spring.
 We love our community!
 The folks here are wonderful!
 On any given day we can walk around the neighborhood and inevitably run into friendly faces we know, and will stop just to chat and catch up.
 That sense of community is a wonderful feeling.
-Of course, as the Home Owners Association President, I sometimes get stopped for community businesses, but it is something that I love.
-It is great to talk to folks, listen to folks about issues and then try to solve them.
-This is what I want to bring to the Gaithersburg City Council, albeit on a slightly larger scale!

 I am a lawyer by trade.
 My current employer is the United States Government Accountability Office, where I am a Senior Attorney practicing procurement law.
 I am originally from the suburbs of Long Island, New York, but have lived many places since then; for college, law school and then on active duty as a commissioned officer in the United States Army.
 I have a Bachelor of Science degree with majors in Biology and Environmental Studies from Tufts University, a Juris Doctorate from the University of San Francisco School of Law, and am working on a Master of Law degree from the George Washington University Law School concentrating in procurement law.